enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 The Protobuf compiler `protoc` is used to generate code in a target language.
 For instance, running `protoc` with a Python plugin produces a `.py` file that includes data classes and serialization logic.
 In Python, the generated module embeds the binary representation of the schema and uses metaclasses to dynamically create message classes at runtime.
 This makes the schema available without needing the `.proto` file at runtime, while still allowing full access to all message types [@protobuf].

-The table below illustrates how different data types are encoded using Protocol Buffers.
+The table on the next page illustrates how different data types are encoded using Protocol Buffers.
 Each type handles value representation differently in terms of size and encoding strategy, depending on whether the data is numeric, binary, or structured.

+\newpage

 Table: Binary encoding examples for different Protobuf data types.